Lex Hester: Personal

-Hester was born in Washington, D.C. on December 24, 1935, but raised in Neptune Beach.
+Hester was born in Washington, D.C., on December 24, 1935, but raised in Neptune Beach.
 He married Joanna Gould and raised her daughter Kimberly and had one daughter, Tracey Alexandria.
 They divorced and he later married Kathleen Butler.
-He raised her daughter Danielle Butler.
-Lex Hester suffered a heart attack and died on October 7, 2000 at age 64.
+He raised her daughter Danielle.
+Lex Hester suffered a heart attack and died on October 7, 2000, at age 64.

-Interests

 He "was a gifted tennis player, frequently ranked among the top 10 in Florida in his age group" and the No. 1 player at Florida State University, where he earned the scholar-athlete award for the highest grade point average.
 He continued playing tennis after college and was a fierce competitor, receiving the "tennis player of the year" title from the Florida Tennis Association in 1990.

 While attending FSU, Hester was also a notable debater for four years and participated in debates with the Oxford Union Society in 1958 while in graduate school.

 Consolidation

-After graduating from Florida State University with a bachelor's degree in political science and a master's degree in public administration, Hester was working as a wage and child labor investigator for the United States Department of Labor when the Florida legislature created the Local Government Study Commission (LGSC).
+After graduating from FSU with a bachelor's degree in political science and a master's degree in public administration, Hester was working as a wage and child labor investigator for the United States Department of Labor when the Florida legislature created the Local Government Study Commission (LGSC).
 Their goal was to reform Jacksonville's corrupt, inefficient government, and Lex Hester was hired as the executive director in 1965, with J.J.
 Daniel as chairman.

 In November, 1966, a grand jury indicted 11 Jacksonville Public Officials on 142 counts of bribery and larceny including: